Discharge Instructions After Surgery for Cancer of the Thyroid

 The brand name and dose of your thyroid medicine

 Take your thyroid hormone medicine exactly as directed.
-You may need to take medicine for the rest of your life.
 Follow these tips:

 Keep your pills in a container that is labeled with the days of the week.
 This will help you remember if you’ve taken your medicine each day.

-Take your medicine with a liquid (anything but soy milk, which interferes with your ability to absorb thyroid hormone).
-To be effective, your pill must make it to your stomach and not dissolve in your throat.
+Take your medicine with a liquid.
+It can be anything but soy milk, which interferes with your ability to absorb thyroid hormone.
+To work, the pill must make it to your stomach and not dissolve in your throat.

 Try to take your thyroid medicine at about the same time every day and on an empty stomach, at least 30 to 60 minutes before other foods or medicines.
 This will help you absorb the medicine and help regulate the amount of thyroid hormone in your system.

 Wait 4 hours before eating or drinking anything that contains soy.

 Wait 4 hours before taking iron supplements, antacids that contain either calcium or aluminum hydroxide, or calcium supplements.

 Wait 4 hours before taking medicines that lower your cholesterol.

 Treatment and healthcare provider visits